deepchecks/monitoring/docs/source/user-guide/general/concepts.rst

 `Alert Rules <#alert-rules>`__ can also be configured so that when an Alert is triggered, a notification is also sent by Slack or Email to the selected contacts.

+For more info about understanding alerts and drilling down to their root cause, see the :doc:`Alerts Screen </user-guide/user_interface/alerts>` documentation.

 Test Suite
 ==========